jesselessa/jessbook/README.md

 Feel free to make improvements, fix bugs, or suggest new features.
 Contributions are welcomed !

 - Fork the repository and clone it to your local machine : `git clone https://github.com/jesselessa/jessbook.git`.
+- Navigate to the project directory : `cd jessbook`.
+- Inside the project directory :
    - Install dependencies by running `npm install`.
    - Create a new branch for your feature or bug fix : `git checkout -b my-feature`.
    - Make your changes and ensure that your code follows the project coding style.
    - Test your changes locally.
    - Commit your changes and push them to your forked repository.
-- Submit a pull request to the main repository with a clear description of your changes.
+- Finally, submit a pull request to the main repository with a clear description of your changes.

 ## Stay updated